trophoria/trophoria/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All active GitHub checks for tests, formatting and security are passing (CI Pipeline)
 - [ ] The correct base branch is being used.
 - [ ] Documentation for new / changed functionality is added or updated (if documentation is present)
-- [ ] Test reproducing the bug are implemented
+- [ ] Test for reproducing the bug / new business logic (e.g. viewmodels, services and so on) are implemented
 - [ ] Errors are handled and/or least logged
 - [ ] Log messages and comments are written in english
 - [ ] There are no (debug) console logs or _useless_ / _trivial_ comments